nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 Known issues:
 - The Smart plug - ESS105/BT has a USB port that can be controlled by the app and the integration.
 However, I wasn't able to find in the current state of the USB (on or off) published by the Pixie Plus hub when publishing the states of all other devices.
-However, there is a one off websocket update if the state changes.
+However, there is a one of websocket update if the state changes.
 As such, I can't determine the initial state of the USB when loading the integration.
 After rebooting AH the USB state will restore the previous state but if the USB state changed when HA was down, it won't be recorded.